-In the case of religion, it is important to focus only on the actual limitations the worker faces and the specific accommodations that must be made to accommodate their religious beliefs.
-It is also vital to adhere to all privacy laws regarding the personal information of employees.
-Any records you request and observe, and the information they contain, must stay within the strictest of confidence and should be viewed only by necessary parties, such as yourself and a member of your human resources department.
+In the case of religion, focus only on the actual limitations the worker faces and the specific accommodations that must be made to accommodate their religious beliefs.
+Make sure to adhere to all privacy laws regarding the personal information of employees.
+Any records you request and the information they contain must stay within the strictest confidence and should be viewed only by necessary parties, such as yourself and a member of your human resources department.

 Undue Hardship Exception